 [August 7, 2018] In 2020, emerging markets globally will have an expanded middle-class segment of close to 2 billion people – a powerful source of world GDP which also provides well-established and young businesses new market opportunities.

-At a roundtable discussion at Trump Tower Philippines in Makati – the largest gathering to date of Filipino business leaders who attended the Harvard Business School Owners and Presidents Management Program (OPM) – lead speaker, Harvard OPM alumni and Century Properties Chairman Jose E.B.
+At a roundtable discussion at Trump Tower Philippines in Makati – the largest gathering to date of Filipino business leaders who attended the Harvard Business School Owners and Presidents Management Program (OPM) – lead speaker, Harvard OPM alumni and Century Properties Executive Chairman of the Board Jose E.B.
 Antonio stressed that Philippine businesses should take advantage of the tremendous growth of the middle class locally and overseas.

 Antonio emphasized that Philippine businesses must address the needs of the country’s new middle class, especially in the areas of real еstatе, agriculture and tourism.
 “The middle-class market is growing because of OFW remittances and the increase in people’s purchasing power.
 This set of new customers is now dictating the direction of the bulk of spending in real еstatе,” he said.

 The former stockbroker who founded Century Properties with five employees in 1986, seven days before the People Power Revolution, also mentored the younger OPM alumni by sharing Century’s six core business philosophies.
 He underscored the values of focusing on the customer, delivering a lights-out customer experience, execution with a moonshot mindset, building for quality, adapting industry best practices, and combining skills and knowledge with wisdom and experience.